halcyonshift/storyline/README.md

 ## Features

-* Separate parts, chapers and scenes
+* Separate parts, chapters and scenes
-* Granular tagging by scene or text
+* Various tools to help with structure and flow
+* Grammarly integration
-* Insights
+* Insights on structure and productivity
+* Import from a growing number of formats, apps and platforms
+* Export to ePub, docx, pdf and more

 ## Support